ni/webvi-examples/JSLICalculator/Readme.md

 [![JSLI Calculator into WebVI Demo Link](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/JSLICalculator/Builds/WebApp_Web%20Server/Main.html)
 [![JSLI Calculator into WebVI README Link](https://img.shields.io/badge/Details-README_Link-orange.svg)](https://github.com/ni/webvi-examples/tree/master/JSLICalculator)

+**Note: JSLI examples can only be used with the NXG 3 Beta.
+To access the NXG 3 Beta visit: [ni.com/techpreview](https://ni.com/techpreview)**

 This example is a simple 4-bit calculator using the JavaScript Library Interface (JSLI).
 The math functions and Log to Console button illustrate three different methods of using the JSLI.
 Add (JSLI) and Multiply (JSLI) use external JavaScript files to implement their functions.
 The Log to Console button logs text to the browser debug console using the browser-supported console.log function.
 After building and deploying the WebVI to a browser, open the browser developer tools (Press F12 in most browsers) and select the Console tab to view the console log.

 On the panel, this WebVI has X and Y binary inputs.
 The user clicks these to change the numerical values of the inputs.
 The Outputs of X+Y and X*Y are updated with binary and numerical indicators.